A General Pairwise Comparison Model for Extremely Sparse Networks: Introduction

-\cite{BTL} and \cite{MR3953449} made progress in this direction by establishing the uniform consistency of the MLE and the regularized MLE, respectively.
-Nevertheless, their proofs depend on the special parametrization form used in the BT model.
-Also, it is worth noting that the uniform consistency of the regularized MLE mentioned above does not imply the same result for the MLE.
-In a recent manuscript, \cite{chen2020partial} improved the sparsity condition in \cite{BTL} and showed that the MLE is more optimal than the spectral method in \cite{MR3613103} in terms of the leading constants in the sample complexity .
-The goal of this paper is to develop a universal uniform consistency theory of the MLE for a general class of comparison graph models under a near-optimal condition on their sparsity.
+Recently, \cite{BTL} and \cite{MR3953449} made progress by establishing the uniform consistency of the MLE and the regularized MLE in sparse homogenous BT models, respectively.
+Their analysis heavily depends on the special parametrization of the BT model as well as the homogeneity assumption on the comparison rates.
+It is also worth noting that the uniform consistency of the regularized MLE mentioned above \emph{does not} directly imply the same result for the MLE. \cite{chen2020partial} improved the sparsity condition in \cite{BTL} and showed that the MLE is superior to the spectral method in \cite{MR3613103} in terms of the multiplicative constant factors in the sample complexity.

+In this paper, we develop a uniform consistency theory of the MLE for a general class of comparison models under a near-optimal sparsity condition.
+Our contribution can be briefly summarized as follows:

-Our contributions in this paper can be summarized in two folds. \begin{itemize} \item We first build a general probabilistic framework for network analysis using pairwise comparison data.
-Our framework enjoys great flexibility in terms of parametrization, covering an array of well-known comparison models in the field such as the BT model, the Thurstone-Mosteller model \citep{thurstone1927law,mosteller2006remarks}, Davidson's model \citep{davidson1970extending} and many others. \item Within this framework, we establish the uniform consistency of the MLE for the latent score vector under a near-optimal assumption on the network density.
-Particularly, in many classical models the comparison rate $p_n$ can be as small as of order $ (\log n)^3/n $ which is only logarithmically larger than the graph connectivity threshold $ \log n/n $. \end{itemize} The uniform consistency ensures the entry-wise convergence of the estimator at a uniform rate.
-The near-optimal bound on the network density suggests a potentially strong connection between the consistency of the MLE and the topological properties of the network regardless of a particular parametrization choice.
-From a practical perspective, our results certify that the MLE can be used in large-scale complex network inference even when comparison data is asymptotically deficient.
-In addition, numerical results are demonstrated in strong support of our theory.
+\begin{itemize} \item We build a general probabilistic framework for pairwise comparison network data analysis.
+Our framework enjoys sufficient flexibility in terms of model parametrization, covering a wide variety of existing models in the literature such as the BT model, the Thurstone-Mosteller model \citep{thurstone1927law,mosteller2006remarks}, the Davidson model \citep{davidson1970extending} and many others. \item Under this framework, we identify a sufficient condition for the uniform consistency of the MLE for the latent score vector.
+Our condition can be succinctly characterized using the graph topology and is satisfied in many random graph ensembles with varying parameters. {In particular, when the sampling model is the Erd\H{o}s-R\'enyi graph $ G(n, p_n) $, we show that the comparison rate $p_n$ can be chosen as small as of order $ (\log n)^{3+\epsilon}/n$ ($\epsilon>0$) to ensure the uniform consistency of the MLE (with convergence rate at least of order $(\log n)^{-\epsilon/2}$), matching the graph connectivity threshold $\log n/n$ up to logarithmic factors.}